Varsius/Varsius/README.md

 ### Hello there 👋
-🏫 Master's student in CS at TU Dresden<br>💼 Internship at Telekom MMS<br>🔍 Interested in Machine Learning
+🏫 Master's student in CS at TU Dresden<br>💼 Working student at Telekom MMS<br>🔍 Interested in Machine Learning

 ## 🌐 Socials: